 Last but not least, Maitre Karl had his own choucroute de la mer last Friday.
 I usually have lunch there on a Friday, and I had my camera handy, so all was going to be all right.

 It started even better with Karl pouring me a glass of German Pinot Gris, not what I would have chosen myself, but I know I can trust Karl and so I went along and was rewarded with a very good drop, certainly not as sweet as one would expect and a great match with the choucroute.

 And again the sauerkraut and the mash were topped with a very nicely cooked piece of salmon, and surrounded with beautiful scallops and prawns.
 A light creamy sauce keeps everything moist and interesting!

 None of these recipes contained a combination of fresh fish AND smoked fish, which might be a mistake, as a piece of haddock gives some flavour reminiscent of the smoked meats used in the traditional choucroute.

 Help Us stay Independent

-Subscribing gives you access to our quarterly newsletter and to our French recipes.
+Subscribing gives you access to our quarterly e-zine & to our French recipes.
 Please click below to subscribe:

 Born in France, well travelled, relocated to Sydney in 1997.